Ethan-CS/ResearchNotes/2023/202306211211 WDF Restrictions.md

  - Uniform cost to defend beside fire?
 I.e. one vertex with burning neighbour no cheaper/more expensive than another?
  - Budget and cost to defend beside fire such that at least $\Delta-2$ can be defended each time-step

-Beginning at bottom, consider which can be removed and problem is NP-Hard (take an instance of e.g. Firefighter-Tree and reduce to instance of WDF where each (set of) condition(s) are removed).
-Do we end up with a _dichotomy result_
+Beginning at bottom, with nothing else specified about the instance, consider which can be removed and problem is NP-Hard (take an instance of e.g. Firefighter-Tree and reduce to instance of WDF where each (set of) condition(s) are removed).
+Do we end up with a _dichotomy result?_ This is somewhere where if true then hard, if false then easy.

 -----